-Padme jumped to her feet as Palpatine burst into the hall, trailing bureaucrats and petitioners like a plague-cloud.
+Padme jumped to her feet as Palpatine burst into the hall, trailing bureaucrats and petitioners like a dust storm.
 The Supreme Chancellor wore an ankle-length open blue robe embroidered heavily with whorls and scrollwork over a darker vest and loose trousers.
 He swept down the corridor, Senators scrambling out his way, and gripped Padme's hands in his own.
 "My dear," he said, "this is a travesty, an outrage, and I assure you it will not rest.
 I insist that you join me in my office.
 It isn't safe here.
 Master Windu, if you would accompany us?"

 Mace nodded, still frowning at the doors as the smoke cleared.

 The Chancellor's office on the top level of the Senate Dome was much as Padme remembered it, a short hall decorated with bas relief murals of the end of the First Sith War that opened out on a broad, half-circular chamber walled on the south side with plate glass.
 An enormous desk dominated the depression in the center of the room.
 A diminutive being in Jedi robes sat cross-legged on a low seat in front of the desk.
 He rose at Padme's approach, a terse smile curving his wrinkled mouth.
 "Senator Naberrie," said Master Yoda, planting his cane between his clawed feet.
 "Good to see you safe, it is."